 - And above all, to enjoy the whole experience!

-Gaining a balanced horse is of course of paramount importance.
-But riding will often tend to show up the whole imbalance of the rider through an aggravated sore back, or excessive tension throughout.
-Without poise and postural balance in the rider, the horse’s is gait is subtly affected which in turn influences the horses whole performance and willingness.
+Without poise and postural balance in the rider, the horse’s step is subtly affected which in turn influences the horse’s whole performance and enthusiasm.

 Rachel Williams of Auckland said “After just a few Alexander lessons with Jann, it was the first time I felt really balanced while sitting on my horse.”.

 Many top class riders have used the Alexander Technique to boost them into a higher level.

 Because of his dedication, a natural connection is seen as a result of Alexander lessons here: Olympic champion Mark Todd has won successive Olympic gold medals in 1984 and 1988.
 His later successes in the 2012 Olympics show his great poise and unity between him and horse.

 To increase your performance.
 To gain cohesiveness with you horse riding?